microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/47.inspection/README.md

 ### Special Instructions for Running Inspection

 (Note the follow applies if you are using two emulators.
-More recnt builds hide the need to type /INSPECT open.)
+More recent builds of the Bot Framework Emulator hide the need to type /INSPECT open.)

-- Lanuch a second Emulator - this will act as the debugger
+- Launch a second Emulator - this will act as the debugger
 - In this second Emulator type /INSPECT open
 - The result is a trace activity which contains a statement that looks like /INSPECT attach < identifier >
 - In the chat session that you want to inspect type this command exact as it is (you can use cut and paste)